Jacques Garcia: Career

 When he finished his education, he began working for a firm of contemporary architects, and created the concepts for the interiors of the Tour Montparnasse in Paris, Le Méridien hotels, and the Royal Monceau à Paris.
 He was also the interior architect for the Hôtel Costes and Costes restaurants, the Hotel Majestic, and the restaurant Fouquet's.
 In 2006, he redecorated the Hôtel Odéon Saint Germain in Paris.
-He purchased and restored the Château du Champ-de-Bataille in Normandy and undertook to recreate and update the large French formal garden.

-He also became an avid collector of furniture and royal art objects dispersed after the French Revolution.
-Since 1992 he is the owner of the Château du Champ-de-Bataille.
+In 2023, Garcia designed the interiors for Maison Gainsbourg's museum, bookshop, and piano bar to reflect the aesthetic of musician Serge Gainsbourg's Paris home.